linhhv-1996/NewUI/content/english/blog/how-marc-lou-makes-1753-per-day-as-a-solopreneur/index.md

 I'm paying like $50 a month for holder to manage my accounting.

 I would love to pay one shot pricing.
-Maybe I have to copy this strategy from my friend Mark.
+Maybe I have to copy this strategy from my friend Marc.

 #### The Truth He's Not Telling

-Nothing against Mark, he's become one of my top inspirations.
+Nothing against Marc, he's become one of my top inspirations.

 I just want to share what I'm reading between the lines, but it's just my personal opinion.
 So everything he's doing is centered around software.